 This document describes how to get and set up a personal certificate (also called a grid user certificate).
-For instructions on getting service and host certificates, you're in the wrong place.
-See Get Host and Service Certificates.
+For instructions on how to get host certificates, see the Host Certificates document.

 Getting a User Certificate¶

 This section describes how to get and set up a personal certificate to use on OSG.
-Currently you can get a certificate from either the OSG CA or from CILogon.
-After May 31st, you will only be able to get a certificate issued by CILogon.
-Other CAs may be used; if your virtual organization (VO) requires that you get a certificate from a different CA, contact your VO Support Center for instructions.
+You need a user certificate if you are going to interact directly with OSG resources or infrastructure.
+Examples of this would be tasks like managing OASIS, directly running jobs on OSG resources, interacting directly with OSG storage elements, or to get private contact information from OSG systems.
+Currently, you can get a user certificate from CILogon.
+You may also be able to user other CAs to get a certificate; if your virtual organization (VO) requires that you get a certificate from a different CA, contact your VO Support Center for instructions.

 Know your responsibilities¶